nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

    Depending on current testnet conditions, it might take a few minutes for the callback to return the requested random values to your contract.

-1. After the oracle returns the random values to your contract, the mapping `s_requests` is updated: The received random values are stored in `s_requests[_requestId].randomWords`.
+1. After the oracle returns the random values to your contract, the mapping `s_requests` is updated.
+The received random values are stored in `s_requests[_requestId].randomWords`.

-1. Call `getRequestStatus()` specifying the `requestId` to display the random words.
+1. Call `getRequestStatus()` and specify the `requestId` to display the random words.

 > 📘 Note on Requesting Randomness
 > Do not re-request randomness even if you do **not** receive an answer right away.
 Doing so would give the VRF service provider the option to withhold a VRF fulfillment, if it doesn't like the outcome, and wait for the re-request in the hopes that it gets a better outcome.
 This is similar to the considerations with block confirmation time.
 For more information, see the [VRF Security Considerations](/docs/vrf/v2/security/) page.